 For success in today's global economy, students need a well-rounded education that builds effective communication, mathematical, scientific, and reasoning skills.
 At the Academies of Math and Science (AMS), our curriculum helps students develop critical skills that set them on the path to lifelong success.
-We employ challenging, research-based, and field tested curricula that consistently meets Arizona state standards and exceeds parent expectations.
+We employ challenging, research-based, and field-tested curricula that consistently meet Arizona state standards and exceed parent expectations.

-The AMS science program is thorough and challenging at all grade levels.
+The AMS science program is thorough and challenging at all grade levels; Activate for K-5th grade scholars and Edmentum for 6-8th grade scholars.
 AMS students immerse themselves in earth science, physical science, and life science studies with an emphasis on how to use the scientific method to understand, explain, replicate, question, and design their own inquiries in different scientific fields both inside and outside of the classroom.
-Our robotics club, science Olympiad team, and long-standing participation in the Southern Arizona Research, Science and Engineering Foundation (SARSEF) provide students the opportunity to experience relevant real-world applications of scientific knowledge built in the classroom.
+Our robotics club, science Olympiad team and a long-standing participation in the Southern Arizona Research, Science and Engineering Foundation (SARSEF) provide students the opportunity to experience relevant real-world applications of scientific knowledge built in the classroom.

 The AMS language arts curriculum encompasses all the necessary skills students need to become effective communicators, scholars and helps students develop a lifelong love of learning.
 Our program emphasizes decoding, comprehension, writing, speaking, and listening.
 Students explore a range of genres including poetry, plays, autobiographies, realistic fiction, non-fiction, biographies, historical fiction, folktales, and many more.
 Our writing program encourages students to hone their written skills in both fiction and nonfiction.
 Our students often go on to become award-winning writers in local writing competitions across various genres.